-It is a Policy Objective to support the provision of structured, and unstructured play areas with appropriate equipment and facilities, incorporating and facilitating Nature-based Play with respect to the provision of Play Opportunities throughout the County.
-These play facilities will also seek to maximise inclusivity and accessibility, to ensure that the needs of all age groups and abilities - children, teenagers, adults and older people - are facilitated in the public parks and open spaces of Dún Laoghaire - Rathdown.
+It is a Policy Objective to support the provision of structured, and unstructured play areas with appropriate equipment and facilities, incorporating and facilitating Nature-based Play with respect to the provision of Play Opportunities throughout the County, and to support the aspirations of the forthcoming Play Policy prepared within the lifetime of the Plan.
+These play facilities will also seek to maximise inclusivity and accessibility, to ensure that the needs of all age groups and abilities - children, teenagers, adults and older people - are facilitated in the public parks, open spaces and the public realm of Dún Laoghaire-Rathdown.

 'Ready Steady Play!
 A National Play Policy' was published by the Department of Children and Youth Affairs in 2019.
 The principal aim of the National Play Policy is to provide a framework for future development to create better play opportunities for children.
 Its overall objective is to plan for an increase in public play facilities and, thereby, improve the quality of life of children living in Ireland by providing them with more play opportunities.
+It is an objective of this Plan to support the Parks and Landscape Section in their endeavour to provide a playground within a 1.2 kilometre radius of most residents within the urban area, thus recognising the importance of play facilities for the wellbeing of children and their families.

-The Council is moving towards a more Nature-Based Play philosophy and approach with respect to the provision of Play Opportunities in the County.
+The Council is moving towards a more Nature-based Play philosophy and approach with respect to the provision of Play Opportunities in the County.
 This involves shifting the emphasis from merely equipment-based provision to using and leveraging the genus loci and landscape character of outdoor sites in combination with natural elements (e.g. earth sculpting, mounding, ponds, tree stumps).
 This Nature-based approach provides more rewarding experiences and improves health and well-being.